michaelScopic/michaelScopic/README.md

  I write Linux automation with Bash and I'm also a Linux DevOps/sysadmin.

- I want to learn Python, Ansible, Terraform, MaaS, C/C++, JavaScript, and Rust.
+ I'm currently learning Python, aiming to learn Ansible, Terraform, Nix, and Rust.

  I'm really good with computers and terrible at everything else.